-Understanding our Security Infrastructure Design may facilitate your compliance assessment of Google Workspace and GCP services.
+Understanding our Security Infrastructure Design may facilitate any compliance assessment you need to complete of Google Workspace and GCP services.
 Google has a global scale technical infrastructure designed to provide security through Google's entire information processing life cycle.
 Specifically, this infrastructure is designed to provide secure deployment of services, secure storage of data with end user privacy safeguards, secure communications between services, secure and private communication with customers over the internet, and safe operation by administrators.